Youth Alchemy natural retinol alternative — bakuchiol tallow face balm by Tau Tau Skin

 Bakuchiol vs Retinol: What the Science Actually Says (and Why It Matters)

-What clinical research actually shows about plant-based retinol — and when each is the right choice
+How bakuchiol and retinol really compare — and when each is the right choice

-Retinol has been the gold standard for anti-aging skincare for over fifty years.
-It works — clinically proven to smooth fine lines, reduce hyperpigmentation, and stimulate collagen.
-But it also irritates, peels, increases sun sensitivity, and is considered unsafe during pregnancy.
+Retinol has been the gold standard for fine-line smoothing skincare for over fifty years.
+It works — it's the most studied ingredient for the look of fine lines, hyperpigmentation, and uneven tone.
+But it also irritates, peels, increases sun sensitivity, and is typically avoided during pregnancy.

 Bakuchiol — a plant-based compound from the babchi plant — has emerged as the most credible natural alternative.
 The question is no longer 'does it work?' (clinical research has answered that) but 'when should you choose one over the other?'